davewhiteland/compsci-superbasics/collections/_file-system/extensions.md

 This is only a convention but it's a very useful one, that's helpful to humans and computers: it allows you to reliably guess what kind of file something is.
-This is often used

-However: it is only a convention: the extension is only advisory, and _really_ it's just part of the name.
+However, it is _only_ a convention: the extension is only advisory, and _really_ it's just part of the name.
 Most graphical user interfaces will warn you if you try to change the extension on a filename, because it often causes confusion later.